Free-Radical/cortexONE-Docs/docs/cortex1/v1/architecture/component-architecture.md

     - Implements your 7 Habits framework:
       Daily Mission, Weekly Compass, roles, big rocks.
     - Uses generic TaskModule for actual task execution.
+  - ClientAdapters (e.g., Obsidian plugin, future note apps)
+    - Thin adapters that send user input into the pipeline APIs and render outputs.
+    - Must not embed business logic; only handle UX, routing, and auth to the local API.

 - KnowledgeStore
   - Provides an API: